KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

     makepkg -si
     ```

+* Redshift to make the screen easier on the eyes.
+I don't bother with the geolocation and just set it to have a permanent redshift by adding the following to `.xprofile`

+    ```
+    redshift -P -O 3500
+    ```

 ## Sound and Bluetooth

 * Configure Audio.
 Using pulse-audio and pavu control as the front-end.
 XFCE4 also has a plugin for pulse audio that can be installed.